 We worked with the Institute of Health Visiting (IHV) to create two factsheets which set out good practice on working with families where hearing loss is a) suspected or b) confirmed.
 These factsheets can be downloaded from the IHV website:

-- Working with families when a hearing loss is confirmed
+- Good Practice Points for Health Visitors: Working with families when hearing loss is suspected

-- Working with families when a hearing loss is suspected
+- Good Practice Points for Health Visitors: Working with families when hearing loss is confirmed

 Factsheets for parents

 The Institute of Health Visiting have also produced factsheets to share with parents:

 - Parent Tips: Suspected hearing loss in babies and children